Contribute to your spouse’s super

 You both need to be Australian residents at the time you make the contribution.
-Your spouse must either be under the age of 65 or, if aged between 65 and 69, they need to meet the work test requirements by having proof of working in gainful employment for 40 hours within a 30-day period during the year.
+Your spouse must either be under the age of 75 or, if aged between 67 and 74, they need to meet the work test, or be eligible for the work test exemption.
+The work test means you've worked in gainful employment for 40 hours within a 30-day period during the year.

 Spouse contributions count towards your spouse’s non-concessional contributions cap.
 Penalties may apply if either of you exceed your non-concessional contributions (NCC) cap.
 The annual non-concessional cap is $100,000 in 2018/19.
 The rules that relate to the NCC cap are complex.
 See the ATO for more information.

 The offset also won’t apply if your spouse exceeds their non-concessional (after-tax) contributions cap for the year or your spouse has a total super balance above the general transfer balance cap, which is $1.6 million for the 2018/19 financial year.

 Another option for boosting your spouse’s super balance is to split eligible concessional (before-tax) contributions from your account to your spouse.
 These generally include the Superannuation Guarantee, salary sacrifice contributions and personal contributions for which you claim a tax deduction.

 If your super fund allows, you can split up to 85 per cent of the before-tax super contributions received in the previous financial year.
 The 85 per cent limit reflects the fact that super funds deduct the 15 per cent contributions tax before the contribution reaches your partner’s super account.